banyanlogic/website/insights.md

 Here is the link to the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=sCcL4y7YvESdCVcMcTuu4OIitblMf7hIhnaXAD0Y67FUQk1DUUIxNTFPTDRTMDdMTlkxOEtTVTRIVy4u" target="_blank">Security A.R.T.
 Coarse Grain Score v1</a> calculator.

-Here is a summary slide from the presentation I recently did at the DC / Dulles Corridor RMF LifeBoat meetup
+Here is a summary slide from the presentation I recently did at the DC / Dulles Corridor RMF LifeBoat meetup.

 ![Art of Security - LC](/assets/images/artlc.jpg)